-The immune system triggers inflammation in reaction to injury or infection.
-In this regard, it is a healthy part of natural recovery from an illness or injury.
-When inflammation develops for this reason, it indicates a correctly functioning system, but signs of inflammation that do not go away, or develop without a legitimate trigger, signify that the immune system is not working properly.
-The causes of chronic inflammation differ from person to person.
+A healthy immune system triggers inflammation temporarily in reaction to injury or infection as a part of its recovery process.
+When inflammation does not go away, however, or develops without a legitimate trigger, this can indicate that the immune system is not working properly.
+Many different factors can cause chronic inflammation.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.